Galileo-Galilei/kedro-mlflow/docs/source/04_experimentation_tracking/05_version_metrics.md

 `kedro-mlflow` introduces 3 ``AbstractDataset`` to manage metrics:
 - ``MlflowMetricDataset`` which can log a float as a metric
 - ``MlflowMetricHistoryDataset`` which can log the evolution over time of a given metric, e.g. a list or a dict of float.
-- ``MlflowMetricsDataset``.
+- ``MlflowMetricsHistoryDataset``.
 It is a wrapper around a dictionary with metrics which is returned by node and log metrics in MLflow.

 ### Saving a single float as a metric with ``MlflowMetricDataset``